Tenant notice period for assured periodic tenancy

 Direct answer

-For assured periodic tenancies after the 2026 reforms, GOV.UK says tenants generally need to give at least 2 months' notice if the agreement does not state the notice period.
-The landlord and tenant can agree to shorten the notice period.
+For assured periodic tenancies after the 2026 reforms, tenants usually need to give at least 2 months' written notice.
+A landlord and tenant can agree a shorter notice period in writing, but keep proof of the agreement.

 Written notice avoids disputes.
 Include your name, property address, date, intended end date, and a clear statement that you are giving notice to end the tenancy.